About our library services

 Last year there were loans of over 1.5 million items, almost 3 million accesses to our e-resources and users passed through our entrance gates over 1 million times.

-Your study preferences
+Your study facilities

 The library team is here to help make your experience at London Met more rewarding and successful.
 We welcome suggestions and comments on how we can improve any of our services and facilities.